University of Hartford: Campus

-The Harry Jack Gray Center

 Centrally located on campus, the Harry Jack Gray Center houses the Mortensen Library and the Allen Memorial Library.
-After the renovation of the library in 2016, the university announced the library would be renamed Harrison University Libraries in honor of University President Walter Harrison.
 Also located here are the Joseloff Gallery, the university bookstore, the School of Communications, the Visual Communication Design Department, the Department of Architecture, WWUH (91.3 MHz FM) radio station, the Wilde Auditorium, the Kent McCray Television Studio, the Gray Conference Center, the Museum of Jewish Civilization, and the 1877 Club restaurant.
 It was the former home of the Museum of American Political Life, which housed the second largest collection of political memorabilia in the United States after the Smithsonian.
-The museum was closed in 2003 and that space now houses the Department of Architecture.

-Alfred C. Fuller Music Center

-The main Hartt School Complex, the center is composed of Millard Auditorium, Paranov Hall, and O'Connell Hall, a one-story extension of Paronov Hall.
+The Hartt School Complex is composed of Millard Auditorium, Paranov Hall, and O'Connell Hall, a one-story extension of Paronov Hall.
 Originally, Abrahms Hall was included in the Fuller Complex.
 A renovation of Millard Auditorium was completed in 2017.

-Beatrice Fox Auerbach Hall

 Auerbach Hall is named after businesswoman Beatrice Fox Auerbach.
 It is one of the largest academic buildings on campus and is home to the Barney School of Business.
 During the 2018–19 academic year, Auerbach Hall underwent a major renovation which included a 10,000-square-foot addition for the Barney School including additional classrooms and a trading room.

-Hillyer Hall

 Built in 1962, Hillyer Hall was the first classroom building on campus.
 Hillyer Hall is home to the College of Arts and Sciences, College of Education, and Hillyer College.
 In 2012, the Shaw Center was completed to provide additional classrooms and offices for Hillyer College.
 The building is named after John C. "Jay" Shaw (Class of '74) and wife Debi of Greenwich, who donated $1.5 million to the project.